The City of Violence: Plot

 Meanwhile, Seok-hwan decides to find and kill Wang-jae's murderers.
-While investigating, Tae-su is attacked by youth gangs, who use an array of weapons including baseball bats, hip hop, bikes, hockey sticks, and yo-yo's.
-Tae-su barely escapes with his life after Seok-hwan's unexpected arrival.
+While investigating, Tae-su is attacked by youth gangs, where he barely escapes with his life after Seok-hwan's unexpected arrival.
 They decide to work together.
-After hunting the gangs, they discover Wang-jae's death isn't a random mindless attack.
-It was a planned murder.
-The revelation leads them to Seok-hwan's own brother, who confesses a secret.
-It's Pil-ho who was behind the plan, which was hatched after Wang-jae disapproved Pil-ho's plans to turn their city into a tourist district.
+After hunting the gangs, they discover Wang-jae's death was not a random mindless attack, but a planned murder.
+The revelation leads them to Dong-hwan, who confesses that Pil-ho was behind the plan after Wang-jae disapproved Pil-ho's plans to turn their city into a tourist district.
 After strangers tried to kill him as part of tying up Pil-ho's loose ends, Wang-jae's young murderer agrees to testify against Pil-ho.

 A killer douses the young murderer in gasoline and sets him on fire.
-When Tae-su realizes there's no legal way to take Pil-ho down, he confronts Pil-ho, but he ends up badly beaten.

-Meanwhile, Seok-hwan, Dong-hwan and their mother are on their way to a restaurant when a truck smashes into their car.
+Later, Pil-ho badly thrashes Tae-su and also targets to finish Seok-hwan, Dong-hwan and their mother in an accident, but Seok-wan survives.
 After Dong-hwan and his mother's funeral, Seok-hwan and Wang-jae's widow leave the funeral house and sees Tae-su waiting outside.
 Tae-su persuades Wang-jae's widow into revealing information on her brother Pil-ho's whereabouts.
-No longer bound by law, Tae-su and Seok-hwan storm Pil-ho's fortress where they fight their way through swarms of armed cooks and bodyguards until the banquet room.
-They witness Pil-ho killing a Seoul president, which prompts all guests to leave just Tae-su, Seok-hwan, Pil-ho and his four elite guards alone in the room.
-The elite guards immediately take Tae-su and Seok-hwan.
+Tae-su and Seok-hwan storm Pil-ho's fortress, where they fight their way through swarms of armed cooks until the banquet room.

-Victorious but exhausted, Seok-hwan and Tae-su set to take on Pil-ho, but Pil-ho takes them by surprise by attacking Seok-hwan, who loses his fingers.
-Pil-ho turns and stabs Tae-su, ignoring Seok-hwan, who is binding the katana to his hand with torn table cloth.
-Tae-su informs Pil-ho that the last man who stands last wins.
-Before Pil-ho could react, Seok-hwan stabs him through the chest, killing him.
-As Tae-su bleeds to death, an exhausted Seok-hwan glances around, noting the carnage he and his late friend Tae-su had created, and sighs heavily.
+Meanwhile, Pil-ho kills the Seoul president, which prompts all guests to leave.
+Tae-su and Seok-hwan confronts Pil-ho, who is along with his four elite guards in the room.
+A fight ensues where Tae-su and Seok-hwan manages to defeat Pil-ho's elite guards and sets to take on Pil-ho, who takes them by surprise by attacking Seok-hwan.
+Pil-ho turns and stabs Tae-su, but Seok-hwan later finishes Pil-ho with a katana.
+As Tae-su bleeds to death, an exhausted Seok-hwan notices the carnage that he and Tae-su had created and sighs heavily.